weidongli20/Smart-contracts/README.md

 * Distribute company shares for employees in a "deferred equity incentive plan" automatically.

+However, before lanuche a project on the Ethereum blockchain (or before make changes onto the blockchain), deploy to an Ethereum Test Network or "testnet", which simulating Ethereum, gives developers, the community, and users a chance to test the codes implemented before real assets are involved.

 ## Files

 * [`AssociateProfitSplitter.sol`](Starter-Code/AssociateProfitSplitter.sol) -- Level 1 code.